-Additional information is available at www.gatewayIRWMP.org.
+Additional information and a full copy of the Public Review Draft Gateway IRWMP are available at www.gatewayIRWMP.org.

 Los Angeles Gateway Region Integrated Regional Water Management Authority

 IRWMP Process

 Integrated Regional Water Management (IRWM) is a collaborative effort to manage all aspects of water resources in a region.
 IRWM crosses jurisdictional, watershed, and political boundaries; involves multiple agencies, stakeholders, individuals, and groups; and attempts to address the issues and differing perspectives of all the entities involved through mutually beneficial solutions.
 The Gateway IRWMP development process began in Early 2012.